jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 2.2.3      Why can't I assign the new service level to users after I've created it?

 It needs to be assigned to Org after adding a service level.
-The administrator may get access to the organization and user - organization management page; select an organization in the organization list, and add the created service level in “Optional Service Level” to “Add Service Level” and save it.
+The administrator may get access to the organization and user - organization management page; select an organization in the organization list, and add the created service level in "Optional Service Level" to "Add Service Level" and save it.